neutrinojs/neutrino/docs/api/README.md

 Neutrino({
   // if not specified, defaults to process.cwd()

-  // relative, resolves to process.cwd() + ./website
+  // relative, resolves to process.cwd() + website
-  root: './website',
+  root: 'website',

   // absolute
   root: '/code/website'